Move38/Berry/README.md

 |------------------|:-----------------:|:--------------------:|-----------------:|
 | 6                | 2                 |  5 - 15 minutes      | 12 & Up          |

-## Objective
 Berry is a two-player competitive abstract strategy game.
-The goal is to make all Blinks a single color on your turn, or be the first to score 10 points<sup>[1](#footnote1)</sup>.
+The goal is to make all Blinks a single color on your turn, or be the first to score 10 points.

 ## Setup
 Each player starts with 3 blue tiles in their hand.
 (Note: blue tiles will signal that red is the next color in line)